yishnu96/kashi/temples/aditya-temples/khakholkh-aditya.md

 ---
 # Khakholkh Aditya

 Khakholkh Aditya is a sacred Surya shrine of the Dwadash Aditya circuit in Kashi, extolled in Kashi Khand for darshan near Pilpila Teerth that grants freedom from sins, fulfillment of wishes, and relief from illness in an instant.
-Located within Kameshwar Mahadev Temple near the Trilochan area, it remains an important stop for Surya bhakti and the Aditya Yatra in Varanasi.
+Located within Kameshwar Mahadev Temple near the Trilochan area, it remains an important stop for Surya bhakti and the Aditya Yatra in Kashi.

 ## Basic Temple Information